How to Give a Constructive Performance Review: 5 Best Examples

 If the second your employee sits down, you start hitting them over the head with their shortcomings, it’s going to sour the energy in the room.

 Start with what they’ve done right.
 Better yet, start by asking the employee how they are.
-Ask them how the family is, have they got any exciting plans coming up, what they have been up to recently, etc. It’s small talk to some, but it’s a necessary icebreaker.
+Ask them how the family is, if they have any exciting plans coming up, what they have been up to recently, etc. It’s small talk to some, but it’s a necessary icebreaker.

 Once you’ve completed a welcome, get right into what they’ve done well recently.
 If they haven’t excelled in any particular area, congratulate them on consistently hitting their targets.